Understanding Physical Dynamics with Counterfactual World Modeling: Method

-\paragraph{Masked prediction} Following MAE \cite{he2022masked} and VideoMAE \cite{tong2022videomae,feichtenhofer2022masked}, we train an encoder-decoder architecture to reconstruct masked observations of video data.
-Given an input frame pair $x_1, x_2 \!\in\! \mathbb{R}^{3 \times H \times W}$, we first divide them into non-overlapping spatiotemporal square patches.
-Then a subset of the patches is masked, and only the remaining visible patches are passed as inputs into the transformer encoder.
+Following MAE \cite{he2022masked} and VideoMAE \cite{tong2022videomae,feichtenhofer2022masked}, we train an encoder-decoder architecture to reconstruct masked observations of video frames.
+The input video frames are first divided into non-overlapping spatiotemporal square patches.
+Then a subset of the patches is masked, and only the remaining visible patches are passed as inputs into the encoder.
 Finally, the embeded tokens from the encoder and learnable mask tokens, with added positional embedding on all the tokens, are passed as inputs into a shallow decoder to reconstruct the masked patches.
-The model is trained with the mean squared error (MSE) loss between the reconstructed patches and the original masked patches.
+The predictor is trained with the mean squared error (MSE) loss between the reconstructed patches and the original masked patches.
+The predictor learns the associations between spatiotemporal patches of observed video inputs.